Magnolia Tribune

 Inspired by a recent trip to Texas, here is a complete Tex Mex meal featuring tender carne asada, pillowy homemade flour tortillas, a spicy roasted salsa tatemada, and a margarita for good measure.
 Muy bueno.
 Enjoy.

 After reflections on smoking succulent pork butt, the next logical mountain to climb might have been the smoked brisket.
-It's day is coming, but alas, is not that day.
-Instead, a recent to inspired a different pursuit in the “test kitchen.”
+It’s day is coming, but alas, today is not that day.
+Instead, a recent trip to Texas inspired a different pursuit in the “test kitchen.”

 I settled on trying to produce three basic components of quality Tex Mex: carne asada (marinated steak), homemade flour tortillas, and salsa tatemada (roasted salsa).
 For good measure, I threw in some pollo asada and salsa roja…and also some margaritas.